Jewel Thief (1967 film): Plot

-Vinay visits Gangtok, and meets another Amar associate, Neena.
+Vinay visits Gangtok and meets another Amar associate, Neena.
 He promises to help her escape the gang in return for information.
 Neena, however, gets Vinay captured by luring him into the gang's safehouse.
 The gang's real leader is revealed to be Arjun, who is the jewel thief.
 No person named Amar ever existed; the identity was created to baffle the police and deflect any attention away from Arjun.
-Vishambhar Nath was part of this carefully planned scheme, too, while Shalini had assisted the gang to secure the release of her kidnapped brother, Shishu.
-When she approaches Arjun for Shishu's release, she gets locked up with him in the safehouse.
+Vishambhar Nath was part of this carefully planned scheme, too, while Shalini had assisted the gang in securing the release of her kidnapped brother, Shishu.
+When she approaches Arjun for Shishu's release, she gets locked up with him in the safe house.
 Having discovered secret passages under the building, Shalini rescues Vinay and explains the situation to him.
-The three try to flee, but are recaptured.
+The three try to flee but are recaptured.
 Vinay is administered electric shocks to wipe out his memory.
-The gang then make Vinay believe that 'jewel thief Amar' is his real identity.
-Their plan is to stage a fake heist of the Sikkimese crown jewels, and let 'Amar' take the blame.
+The gang then makes Vinay believe that 'jewel thief Amar' is his real identity.
+Their plan is to stage a fake heist of the Sikkimese crown jewels and let 'Amar' take the blame.
 The police will be manipulated into shooting 'Amar' dead, forever lifting suspicion from the actual criminals.
 Since Shalini is a well-known dancer in the royal court, she is to facilitate the gang's entry disguised as a dance troupe.
 'Amar' dies according to plan, and the gang celebrates.
 Vinay, however, had merely been acting; he had secretly warned the police about the gang's plan beforehand.
 Anjali, who has discovered her father's criminal involvement, has got in touch with the police too.
 The police surround the safehouse and Vinay corners Arjun, but he manages to escape.
 Vinay follows Arjun to his plane, but the latter threatens to shoot him.
 Anjali, though, has already removed the bullets in the gun, and the Commissioner appears to announce that the entire gang has been arrested, before January 26 as promised.
 Anjali takes Vinay to the cabin where Shalini is waiting for him with Shishu, as the plane gets airborne.